Quantifying and Mitigating Self-Preference Bias of LLM Judges: Introduction

-To address this methodological dilemma, we introduce a fully automated framework for SPB quantification and mitigation, as illustrated in Fig.~\ref{fig:framework}.
-Unlike approaches that rely on human judges, our core intuition is grounded in comparisons across multiple reference models instead of gold-standard judgments.
+To address this methodological dilemma, we introduce a fully automated framework for SPB quantification and mitigation.
+For quantification, unlike approaches that rely on human judges, our core intuition is grounded in comparisons across multiple reference models instead of gold-standard judgments.
 By pairing responses whose score differences fall below a perceptual threshold, namely the $\varepsilon$-bandwidth, we construct equal-quality pairs wherein quality differences are negligible.
 Under such conditions, model choices are less likely to be driven by intrinsic quality gaps between responses, allowing subsequent analyses to assess SPB with reduced quality-related confounding.
-This design allows the LLM-based evaluation system works without human gold standards.
+This design also makes large-scale SPB measurement economically practical by replacing repeated human gold-standard construction with low-cost benchmark-judge scoring.
+For mitigation, we propose a structured multi-dimensional evaluation strategy that decomposes holistic judgments into simpler dimension-wise comparisons, aiming to reduce intuition-driven bias through cognitive load decomposition \citep{sweller1988cognitive,li2026finegrained}.
+This strategy is designed to be directly applicable within existing LLM-as-a-Judge pipelines, requiring only prompt modifications rather than model retraining\citep{jiang2025safealignment,xie2026prompt}.

 Our analysis of 20 mainstream models uncovers a counterintuitive pattern in which stronger model capabilities are often associated with larger SPB.
 Several state-of-the-art models achieve high discriminability while still exhibiting pronounced self-preference.
 We term these models \textit{Machiavellian Judges}---capable of recognizing quality yet systematically biased in favor of their own outputs.
 This finding carries substantial practical implications, as it challenges the common assumption that the most powerful models are automatically the fairest evaluators.

-We further propose a structured multi-dimensional evaluation strategy.
-Drawing on cognitive load theory \citep{sweller1988cognitive}, the proposed approach decomposes holistic judgments into a set of simpler subtasks, thereby reducing intuition-driven bias and promoting more objective evaluation.
-This strategy is designed to be directly applicable within existing LLM-as-a-Judge pipelines, requiring only prompt modifications rather than model retraining.
+The mitigation results further indicate that dimension-wise structured evaluation can effectively reduce SPB among high-bias models.

 The main contributions of this paper are summarized as follows.